-It’s almost time to reset for the New Year, which means… of course, reflecting and brainstorming how to make the year 2023 better in terms of business.
-Whether you’re a goal-setter or resolution-setter or neither of the above, it can still feel re-energizing to refresh certain aspects of business and feel good about it as you head into the New Year.
+It’s almost time to reset for the New Year, which means… of course, reflecting and brainstorming how to make the year 2024 YOUR year.
+Whether you’re a goal-setter, resolution-setter, or neither, it can still feel re-energizing to refresh certain aspects of business and feel good about it as you head into the New Year.

 So, we’re digging into 7 quick and easy ways you can refresh your pet business website for the New Year.